Guy Montgomery's Guy Mont-Spelling Bee (Australian TV series): Season 2 (2025)

-The studio elements of the second series were recorded at ABC Studio 22 in Sydney from 19 to 26 February 2025, consisting of 10 episodes and one special.
+The studio elements of the second series were recorded at ABC Studio 22 in Sydney from 19 to 26 February 2025, consisting of 10 episodes and 1 Christmas special.
 The first episode of season 2 was shown on 4 June at 8:35 pm, with all ten standard episodes released at once on ABC iView.

 Winners in bold, dunces in italics.